cds-snc/exploration-documentation/ProcessDocumentation.md

 - Provide advice and practical actions to develop and deliver a product or service – or improve an existing one; and
 - Explore how CDS might support a partner on that journey.

 An Exploration is comprised of a **framework** we created and a **service** we built on top of it.
+The framework includes criteria organized into categories.
+The service is the 4-week process and all of the supporting artifacts that we use to deliver the value to the department.
+We separate the framework and the service into two parts because the framework could also potentially be used as a foundation for other services, such as a self-assessment service.

 As we deliver the service, we’re learning and iterating on both, to improve the Exploration experience and the value that comes from participating in and running one.

 ### Framework: Exploring enabling conditions

-To learn about a department's conditions we try to answer these two questions:
+To learn about a department's conditions we look at these two areas:

 *To what extent do digital roles and structures exist?*
 - Leadership and coherent direction (coherent policy direction, service priorities and champions)